Foundations Investment Advisors LLC Invests $408,000 in The Kraft Heinz Company (NASDAQ:KHC)

 Kraft Heinz Price Performance

 Kraft Heinz (NASDAQ:KHC – Get Rating) last released its earnings results on Wednesday, February 15th.
 The company reported $0.85 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.78 by $0.07.
-The firm had revenue of $7.38 billion during the quarter, compared to analysts’ expectations of $7.23 billion.
-Kraft Heinz had a return on equity of 7.03% and a net margin of 8.92%.
-The company’s revenue was up 10.0% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.79 EPS.
-On average, research analysts expect that The Kraft Heinz Company will post 2.72 EPS for the current year.
+The company had revenue of $7.38 billion for the quarter, compared to analyst estimates of $7.23 billion.
+Kraft Heinz had a net margin of 8.92% and a return on equity of 7.03%.
+The firm’s quarterly revenue was up 10.0% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.79 EPS.
+On average, research analysts expect that The Kraft Heinz Company will post 2.72 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 31st.
-Shareholders of record on Friday, March 10th will be issued a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a yield of 4.22%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 31st.
+Shareholders of record on Friday, March 10th will be given a dividend of $0.40 per share.
+This represents a $1.60 annualized dividend and a yield of 4.22%.
 The ex-dividend date is Thursday, March 9th.
-Kraft Heinz’s dividend payout ratio (DPR) is presently 83.77%.
+Kraft Heinz’s payout ratio is currently 83.77%.

 About Kraft Heinz